The cost of having high leverage

 In some rare cases, insurance fund might not be sufficient to cover losses on unfilled liquidation orders.
 If this happens, okex.com will automatically take needed funds from all traders who were profitable during the week before settlement.
 Only those who were profitable across all three contracts maturity periods (weekly, bi-weekly, quarterly) will be subjected to a clawback.
 For example, if you made 1 BTC profit at weekly, 1 BTC at bi-weekly, and lost 3 BTC at quarterly, your net loss is 1 BTC, so your account will not be a subject to a clawback.

-Example: suppose that after using whole insurance fund, there’s still 10 BTC of liquidation losses.
+Example: suppose that after using the entire insurance fund, there’s still 10 BTC of liquidation losses.
 The total profit made by traders who were profitable throughout the week is 10,000 BTC.
 Ten bitcoins is 0.1% of ten thousand bitcoins (10/10,000 = 0.1%), and this is your clawback rate.
 It means that if you made 5 BTC profit throughout the week, 0.1% of it would be taken away, which is 0.005 BTC.

 The clawback is the reason why you cannot withdrawal the realised profit before settlement on each Friday, that would make traders withdraw their funds just before the settlement to avoid possible clawback.